Bromine and Your Thyroid

 - Go organic as often as your pocketbook will allow.

-- Shop for non-brominated products, especially mattresses, which are one of the worst offenders, given that we spend a third of our lives in bed.
+- Shop for non-brominated products, especially mattresses, which are one of the worst offenders, again, given that we spend a third of our lives in bed.

 - Trade your soft drink for mineral water with a little fruit juice.